jakob-hendrix/csharp-examples/pluralsight-demo/CityInfo/NOTES.md

   - Scoped - create once per request
   - Singleton - created 1st time whe requested

+## EF Core

+- ORM - object relational mapper
+- in code, work on objects, instead of direct SQL
+- supports lots of DBs - even non-relational
+- entities
+  - different than models - often the shape of data presented by an API is different that how it is stored in data store
+  - foreign keys - convention when a "navigation typoe" is mapped.
+This is a field that is not a scalar type

 ## Rules

 - use diff DTO for creating vs returning an item